kubernetes-sigs/gateway-api/geps/gep-3793/index.md

 important if the set of default Gateways changes, or (in some situations) if GitOps tools are in play.

-If there are no default Gateways in the cluster, `spec.defaultOK` MUST be treated as if it were set to `false` in all Routes, parallel to the situation where a Route specifies a Gateway by name, but no Gateway of that name exists in the cluster.
+If there are no default Gateways in the cluster, `spec.useDefaultGateway` MUST be treated as if it were set to `false` in all Routes, parallel to the situation where a Route specifies a Gateway by name, but no Gateway of that name exists in the cluster.

 #### 2. Controlling which Gateways accept Defaulted Routes